- Program curriculum and final degree

 As a highly professionally-oriented course, the course is made up of programs, research and other activities tightly linked to professional, social and cultural needs and concerns, along with those of businesses and political-administrative institutions.
 The main aim is to train experts in the mediation between science/technology and society.
 As such, the master's program is highly interdisciplinary in nature (both in terms of teaching staff and students) offering a balance between theory and practice and a unique group dynamic.

-It is worth noting that 70% of students who have studied the master's are scientists (in all of their forms) and the remaining 30% come from the area of social sciences (journalism, communication, marketing, sociology, linguistics and even philosophy).
+It is worth noting that 70% of students who have studied the master are scientists (in all of their forms) and the remaining 30% comes from the area of social sciences (journalism, communication, marketing, sociology, linguistics and even philosophy).
 The interdisciplinary group dynamic is achieved through direct contact with an expert teaching staff which includes noted academics but which is mainly composed of active professionals from the diverse sectors involved in scientific communication.
 This direct contact enables students to network and improve their job prospects.

 In conclusion, the course provides an excellent, intense working environment which extends outside the classroom and which in many cases goes further than the master's degree.